-Haiku Stairs (aka Stairway to Heaven) and the Omega Station-this illegal but popular hike was once a stairway system built leading to the Haʻikū Radio Station, a top secret facility that was to be used to transmit radio signals to the Navy ships that were then operating throughout the Pacific. (eventually, I will think back and blog about my experience at both and post a link here)
+Haiku Stairs (aka Stairway to Heaven) and the Omega Station-The Haiku Stairs are now an illegal but popular hike which was once a stairway system built leading to the Haʻikū Radio Station, a top secret facility that was to be used to transmit radio signals to the Navy ships that were then operating throughout the Pacific. (eventually, I will think back and blog about my experience at both and post a link here: Omega Station)

 There are SEVERAL bunkers which were used as lookouts for oncoming attackers.
 Within a week of the Pearl Harbor attack, the US Navy provided the Hawaiian Department with weapons to aide in protection.
 These bunkers can now be explored via hiking.
 My favorite is Pu’u O Hulu which consists of 5 bunkers!
 If you want to read more about that, you can check out my blog post here: Pu’u O Hulu

 Whenever I visit these places, I am sadly reminded of the impact the attack on Pearl Harbor has had on the island of Hawaii.